No, They Don't Need Us As Consumers

 This “makes sense,” or at least is obvious when you remember that at a certain point of wealth, you have more money than you know what to do with, and you still cannot buy even a single extra second of time with infinite money, so spending time being discerning with your purchases is explicitly a waste.

-So while it may be comforting to think that they need us as workers and consumers, and that things will eventually become so dire that they will correct themselves, the evidence of the past several decades indicates otherwise.
+So while it may be comforting to think that they need us as workers and consumers and that things will eventually become so dire that there will eventually be some form of redistribution, the evidence of the past several decades indicates otherwise.
 The economy has been doing just fine with fewer and fewer of us consuming, because the rich consume more and more to compensate.
-The market responds by producing exclusively luxury brands, experiences and high-end products unaffordable to the masses (including housing).
-The rest of us are effectively shut out of the economy completely.
-And this is happening everywhere we look and accelerating.
+As a result, the market responds by providing exclusively luxury brands, experiences, and high-end products unaffordable to the majority of people—including housing, which is now a luxury good (as are children).
+The rest of us are effectively shut out of the economy, forever.
+This is happening everywhere we look and it’s accelerating.

-As a final note, it’s difficult to see what extreme natalists who claim that lower birthrates comprise some sort of “emergency” are envisioning.
-They already tend to see most of us who aren’t rich as “parasites” and “useless eaters.”
-They make no secret of the fact that they want to replace us all with AI, like, yesterday.
-Yet at the same time they desperately want people to have more babies for some reason.
+As a final note, it’s difficult to understand what pronatalists who claim that lower birthrates comprise some sort of “emergency” are envisioning.
+They already see most of us who aren’t rich as “parasites” and “useless eaters” and make no secret of the fact that they want to replace all of us with AI, like, yesterday.
+Yet, at the same time, they desperately want people to have more babies for some reason.
 Why?
 What are they thinking?
-What do they expect most of us to do in the libertarian techno-fedualist society that they’re currently building in the United States?
+What do they expect the rest of us to do in the kind of libertarian techno-feudal dystopia they’re constructing in the United States?
 Do they plan to keep us as pets?
 As human footstools?
 To use us as blood/organ/tissue donors, or what?
-I don’t get it2.
+I don’t get it1.

-Libertarian economist and Mercatus Center director Tyler Cowen wrote a book years ago where he envisioned a future where the masses are housed in government-owned favelas and mollified with subsidized internet, pizzas, computer games and porn.
-It's difficult to believe that Musk and Thiel are that benevolent, however.
+Libertarian economist and Mercatus Center director Tyler Cowen wrote a book years ago entitled Average is Over where he envisioned a future where the majority of American citizens are housed in government-owned favelas and mollified with subsidized internet, pizzas, computer games, and porn to keep them docile.
+It's difficult to believe that Musk and Thiel will be that benevolent, however.

 Coming into my inbox at the same time as this post